marcduiker/azure-functions-university/lessons/PowerShell/http/http-portal.md

    $Name = $Person.Query.Name
    ```

-8. Add an `if` loop to check if the greeting input was used.
+8. Add an `if` statement to check if the greeting input was used.
 If not, the default greeting is used.

     ```PowerShell
     $Greeting = $Person.Params.greeting